instructlab/community/CONTRIBUTING.md

 Help on open source projects is always welcome and there is always something that can be improved.
 For example, documentation (like the text you are reading now) can always use improvement, code can always be clarified, variables or functions can always be renamed or commented on, and there is always a need for more test coverage.
 If you see something that you think should be fixed, take ownership!

 To contribute code or documentation, please submit a pull request to the relevant repository.
-Note that contribution to any repository has its own set of requirements and expectations, and users should familiar themselves with those expectations before contributing.
+Note that contribution to any repository has its own set of requirements and expectations, and users should familiarize themselves with those expectations before contributing.

 ### ilab command-line interface (CLI) tool repository